nlml/cats-vs-dogs-classifier-pruned-and-served/README.md

 In this repo, we:

-- Finetune a Squeezenet trained on Imagenet to specialise in classifying cats versus dogs
+- Finetune a Squeezenet trained on Imagenet to specialise in classifying cats versus dogs,

-- Iteratively prune this finetuned model, reducing its size to 1.7MiB from 2.9MiB while still maintaining the 98 per cent accuracy rate achieved before any pruning
+- Iteratively prune this finetuned model, reducing its size from 2.9MiB to 1.7MiB while still maintaining the 98 per cent accuracy rate achieved before any pruning,

-- Host the model using Flask and Docker.
+- Serve this pruned model for prediction using Flask and Docker.

 All of these steps are reproducible following the instructions below.